 These guidelines may be modified or substituted by the Government from time to time.

-$ This Appendix-VI contains a list of Clauses and Appendices that would need to be suitably addressed for reflecting Applicant-specific particulars.
+$ This Appendix-VI contains a list of Clauses and Appendices that would need to be suitably addressed for reflecting Applicant-specificprovisions.
 This Appendix-VI may, therefore, be included in the RFQ document to be issued to prospective Applicants.